Rodrigo Valdez

 Rodrigo Valdez (February 22, 1946 – March 15, 2017) was a Colombian professional boxer who competed from 1963 to 1980.
 He was a two time middleweight champion, having held the WBC title from 1974 to 1976 and the undisputed WBA, WBC, and The Ring titles from 1977 to 1978.
 His rivalry with Carlos Monzón has long been considered among the most legendary boxing rivalries.
-Valdez was trained by International Boxing Hall of Fame coach Gil Clancy.
+Valdez was trained by hall of famer coach Gil Clancy.
 Many people consider him, Antonio Cervantes and Miguel "Happy" Lora to be the three greatest boxers ever to come from that country.
 He is 29th on Ring Magazine's list of 100 greatest punchers of all time.
+Valdez was inducted into the International Boxing Hall of Fame batch 2025.

 Professional boxing career

 Born in Bolívar, Colombia, Rodrigo Valdez began his professional boxing career with a win over Orlando Pineda in a four-round decision on October 25, 1963, at Cartagena.
 He won his next eight bouts, but on October 2, 1965, he lost his undefeated record, beaten by knockout in six by Rudy Escobar.

 After that defeat, he went on another undefeated streak of fifteen fights, of which he won thirteen and tied two.
 However, on his first fight abroad, February 16, 1969, in Ecuador, he lost a ten-round decision to Daniel Guanin.
 After one more fight in Cartagena, he moved to the United States.
 Trying to gain more recognition, he campaigned, from 1969 to 1970, in the states of New York, Nevada and California, winning seven fights and losing two.
 Then, he returned to South America for four more fights in his homeland, winning all.